Active Record Batches

 DEFAULT_ORDER = :asc

-ORDER_IGNORE_MESSAGE = "Scoped order is ignored, it's forced to be batch order."
+ORDER_IGNORE_MESSAGE = "Scoped order is ignored, use :cursor with :order to configure custom order."

 Instance Public methods